AngelBachler/Legislative-Voting-Behavior-Prediction-/README.md

 ## Data Sources

-The data is obtained from open data published, including:
+The data is obtained from publicly available open data sources, including:

 - Open voting records and legislative metadata
 - Parliamentary transparency and open data portals